-WP06 Experimental feasibility
+WP6: Experimental feasibility

 The experimental feasibility studies belong to the design phase and partially also to the validation phase.
-During the design phase for the appropriate SHM strategy within work package

-1 (specification sheets), a number of specific questions emerged that only could be answered by appropriate experiments.
-The work package thus provides the necessary information on the experimental feasibility of correlations between damage and signal as well as on sensor durability under quasi operational conditions.
+During the design phase for the appropriate SHM strategy within WP1 (specification sheets), a number of specific questions emerged that only could be answered by appropriate experiments.
+The WP thus provides the necessary information on the experimental feasibility of correlations between damage and signal, as well as on sensor durability under quasi operational conditions.
 Furthermore, the concept of pseudo-defects was further elaborated to develop it to a powerful tool of validation of damage detection.